 Colonists carried radishes to the New Land and consumed them for breakfast, lunch and dinner.
 Towards the end of 18th century a minimum of 10 varieties were being cultivated.

 Health Benefits of Radishes

-Radishes are recommended as an alternative cure for a large number of ailments such as gastric issues, whooping cough, constipation, dyspepsia, cancer, liver problems, arthritis, gall and kidney stones and intestinal parasites.
+Radishes are recommended for a large number of ailments such as gastric issues, whooping cough, constipation, dyspepsia, cancer, liver problems, arthritis, gall and kidney stones and intestinal parasites.

 Research at the Jawaharlal Nehru Technological University in India indicates that radishes are effective against certain types of human cancer cells.
 According to results published in the 2010 September issue of “Plant Foods For Human Nutrition”, the compounds isothiocyanates found in radishes affect genetic paths of cancer-inducing cells thereby leading to their death.

 The vitamin C in radishes helps to reconstruct tissues, blood vessels, provides immunity, and has antioxidant characteristics that reduce cell destruction and cut down of cancerous growths.
 Radishes are very useful as a treatment for jaundice as they eliminate bilirubin from the body and keep its production in check.
 They are good detoxifiers and play an important role in maintaining liver health.
 They also enhance the supply of oxygen to red blood cells, thus keeping red blood cell damage in check.

 Radishes are a good source of potassium, calcium and manganese and low in sodium.
 Sodium is the source of high blood pressure while potassium, calcium and manganese are known to lower it.
 Hence, consumption of radishes can be good for regulating blood pressure.
 Since radishes are diuretic in nature, they aid in reducing inflammation and burning sensations that results from urinary disorders.